 Enjoy your quinoa bread!
 Try this Gluten Free Bread next!

 - 2 egg whites

-- 1 tsp honey
+- 1 teaspoon honey

-- 1/2 cup seeds I use a mix of pumpkin, sunflower, sesame, flax, and golden flax
+- ½ cup seeds I use a mix of pumpkin, sunflower, sesame, flax, and golden flax

-- Combine all the ingredients with 1/2 of the seeds in a large bowl.
+- Combine all the ingredients with half of the seeds in a large bowl.
 Stir with a wooden spoon until well combined.
 Let rise for about 2 hours until the dough has increased by about half.